 - IRMO M.C. vs. J.C.
 Won sole custody for full time working father over stay-at-home mother.

 - IRMO R.S. vs. B.S.
 Secured trial verdict for book valuation of casino technology firm.

 - IRMO M.A. vs. Y.C.
 Won 100% of marital estate and long term family support for stay-at-home mother from intentionally underemployed father.

 - IRMO C.W. vs. S.M.
 Successfully protected multimillion dollar lawsuit proceeds from former spouse’s post-decree support claims.

 Jay also specializes in international family law litigation.
 He has successfully litigated cases involving multi-jurisdictional and international support and custody disputes, property division, business valuations, child recovery and removal, and enforcement issues.
-He has litigated and consulted on matters involving parties’ interests in India, Mexico, Israel, South Africa, Thailand, the United Kingdom, Switzerland, Germany and Bulgaria.
+He has litigated and consulted on matters involving parties’ interests throughout the world.
 He is a member of the American Society of International Law and is a speaker and author on issues relating to the application of international treaties to domestic relations cases.

 - Illinois Super Lawyer (2015-2023)

 - Law Bulletin Publishing Company’s “40 Illinois Attorneys Under 40 to Watch” (2008)

 - Illinois Super Lawyers - Rising Star (2009-2014)